 The crew of the Davis Neck Lifesaving Station arrived and repeatedly tried in vain to land a line for a breeches buoy.
 A group of volunteers from the Massachusetts Humane Society was mustered to launch a boat long kept for this purpose from the lighthouse.
 First they had to row the boat across the river to the west side.
 From there they had to carry the boat two miles to the beach near the wreck.
 Somehow after they launched the boat again, they managed to save the entire crew.
-However, the Cramer was a complete loss, and Hopper recalled seeing parts of the ship sticking from the sand at low tide for years.
+However, the Cramer was a complete loss, and Hooper recalled seeing parts of the ship sticking from the sand at low tide for years.

-In a letter to the Coast Guard, Edward Hooper reminisced about life at Annisquam and the annual supply ship visits carrying kerosene in 5-gallon cans covered with wood and a barrel of lime to be made into the tower’s whitewash.
+In a letter to the Coast Guard, Edward Hooper reminisced about life at Annisquam and the annual supply ship visits carrying kerosene in five-gallon cans covered with wood and a barrel of lime to be made into the tower’s whitewash.

 At the station, Keeper Hooper kept several cows for milk to sell in the village.
 Sometimes at low tide the cows would wander off and it was Edward’s job to round them up.
 Dennison Hooper connected a well dug by the Day family to the house and added a pump, while another small well provided water for the cows.
 The family also had a large garden and grapevines.
 Later they would rent a neighboring plot to increase the garden’s size and add chickens.